Panasonic G9 versus Nikon D5600

 - Less heavy: Has a lower weight (by 193g or 29 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (970 versus 400) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (59 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in November 2016).

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G9 and the D5600 in practical situations.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the G9 or the D5600 handle or perform in practice.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is where reviews by experts come in.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D5600 (⇒ lft)||-||79/100 Silver||4.5/5||4.5/5||4/5||2016||699||latest||check|

 |Olympus E-M1 II (⇒ lft | rgt)||HiRec||85/100 Gold||4.5/5||5/5||4.5/5||2016||1,999||latest||check|